LatencyTDH/Mario-PCG/README.md

 **ant play**: Plays a custom level that uses procedural content generation.

-**ant play-default**: Play a random level built using preauthored chunks.
+**ant play-default**: Plays a random level that is built using pre-authored chunks.

 **ant clean**: Removes the .class files contained in the bin/ directory.